jonathanhogg/flitter-kinect/README.md

 from far ones.
 The default is `0`, which means to *not* tear the surface.

 `near=` *DISTANCE*
-: A near clip-plane, measured in (positive) metres from the camera.
+: A near Z-axis clip-plane, measured in (positive) metres from the camera.
 Points closer than this will be considered invalid.
+Default is `0.5`.

 `far=` *DISTANCE*
-: A far clip-plane, measured in (positive) metres from the camera.
+: A far Z-axis clip-plane, measured in (positive) metres from the camera.
 Points further than this will be considered invalid.
+Default is `4.5`.

 The surface has UV coordinates matching the `:registered` color output of the camera (as described above) and therefore the color camera output can be